andreacasalino/Easy-Factor-Graph/README.md

 the compilation of such library might cause problems in some systems.
 Therefore, you can also decide to not use the thread pool (and not compile it at all) by selecting **OFF** for the [CMake](https://cmake.org) option **THREAD_POOL_OPT**

  * Compile the library and the samples

+ * You can also just download the compiled binaries of the library of the latest master commit [here](https://github.com/andreacasalino/Easy-Factor-Graph/actions)

 **What else?**